Optimal structure learning and conditional independence testing: Preliminaries

-To provide an estimator that achieves the optimal sample complexity for $\pfclass(\mathcal{P},\dpdm,c)$, we adopt the \texttt{PC-tree} algorithm introduced in \citet{wang2024optimal}. \texttt{PC-tree} determines the edges between any two nodes by testing their (conditional) independence given one other node, and is shown to consistently learn the Gaussian poly-tree models.
+The estimator that achieves the optimal sample complexity for $\pfclass(\mathcal{P},\dpdm,c)$ turns out to be the well-known PC algorithm \citep{spirtes1991algorithm}, and establishing that this is optimal in general is interesting in and of its own right.
+More precisely, we adapt the PC algorithm to poly-forests, as done in \citet{wang2024optimal} for Gaussian distributions.
+The resulting algorithm is called \texttt{PC-tree}, and determines the edges between any two nodes by testing their (conditional) independence given one other node.
 The algorithm takes a valid CI test as input, is efficient and runs in polynomial time in number of nodes $\dd$, and is readily extended for poly-forests for general distributions.
-We detail the specifics of \texttt{PC-tree} algorithm in Appendix~\ref{app:pctree}.
+We detail the specifics of the \texttt{PC-tree} algorithm in Appendix~\ref{app:pctree}.